House of Representatives narrowly passes the GOP health care bill

-By the slimmest of margins, the House of Representatives passed the Republican plan to replace Obamacare Thursday afternoon, sending the measure to a skeptical Senate where it would be almost certain to take on a completely different form.
+By the slimmest of margins, the House of Representatives passed the Republican plan to replace Obamacare Thursday afternoon, sending the measure to a skeptical Senate where it is almost certain to change shape.
 Republicans passed the bill by a vote of 217 to 213, just one vote over the 216 needed.

-Republicans had been working to piece together a GOP-only coalition of votes ever since their attempt to repeal and replace much of the Affordable Care Act failed nearly two months ago and came into the vote with just 21 votes to spare.
+The vote was a big win for House Speaker Paul Ryan, who was able to deliver on Republicans' seven-year long campaign promise to repeal the Affordable Care Act even though the bill doesn't constitute a complete repeal.
+And for President Donald Trump, this gives him his first legislative victory since taking office more than 100 days ago.

+Following the vote, House Republicans were met by protesters chanting "shame" outside the Capitol as they boarded buses for a trip down Pennsylvania Avenue to participate in a celebratory appearance with Trump, who lauded the members.

 Related: Here's What You Need to Know About the GOP Health Care Bill

-Last minute deals, including promises to some members on future legislation and an additional $8 billion for people with pre-existing conditions in the current bill, helped to get squeamish moderates on board, a move that opened the doors for leadership to find enough votes.
+Last minute deals, including promises to some members on future legislation and an additional $8 billion for people with pre-existing conditions in the current bill, helped to get squeamish moderates on board after previous amendments convinced the conservative caucus.
+It was a move that opened the doors for leadership to find enough votes.

-The final tally, however, was close.
-It's a politically risky vote for many moderates in swing districts who could have tough re-elections in 2018 who are wary of campaign ads saying they voted to take away coverage for people with pre-existing conditions.

 Sen. Bob Corker, R-Tenn, said that the House bill has "zero" chance of passing the Senate.

-"It's just-that's not the way it's going to work.
-To be honest," Corker said on MSNBC's "Morning Joe."
+"That's not the way it's going to work, to be honest," Corker said on MSNBC's "Morning Joe."
 "People are going to want to improve it.
 I don't see any way that it goes back in the form that it comes."

+Immediately following the bill's passage in the House, Sen. Rob Portman, R-Ohio, released a statement that he is opposed to the bill.

+"Congress must take responsible action that lowers health care costs, but these changes must be made in a way that does not leave people behind," Portman said.

-The Senate, however, will not need any Democrats to pass it because they are using a procedural mechanism that allows the bill to pass the Senate to pass with just 51 votes instead of the usual 60-vote threshold.
+The Senate, however, will not need any Democrats to pass it because they are using a procedural mechanism that allows the bill to pass with just 51 votes instead of the usual 60-vote threshold.
 There are 52 Republicans in the Senate.

 The House measure came to the floor without an updated accounting of how much the bill will cost or its impact.
 The last assessment, which was done before the bill was altered, said that 24 million people would lose insurance, it would save $300 million and premiums would go down ten percent after ten years.

-Rep. Barry Loudermilk, R-Georgia, said that having no updated CBO score is slightly concerning.
+Rep. Barry Loudermilk, R-Georgia, said that having no updated Congressional Budget Office score is slightly concerning.

 "It is a concern, but at this point we have to move forward.
 The American people are clear they want this done, so I think we have to strike when the iron's hot," he said.